Joe Biden's economic plan: Will it convince American voters? | DW | 23.09.2020

 Trump's campaign was buoyed by the quick recovery of the financial markets after the pandemic lockdown was eased, but there are now signs of new turbulence.

-"The jitteriness of the financial markets may be a factor," says Lotterman, whose Real World Economics column appears in several US newspapers.
-He predicts that Biden may keep up the pressure for the last six weeks of campaiging through commercials and a social media blitz focusing on the economy.
+"The jitteriness of the financial markets may be a factor," said Lotterman, whose Real World Economics column appears in several US newspapers.
+He predicted that Biden may keep up the pressure for the last six weeks of campaigning through commercials and a social media blitz focusing on the economy.